Watch time report

-Note: Analytics views data is based in Pacific Standard Time, updated once a day, and has a delay of up to 72 hours.
-The numbers you see in Analytics reports might be different from the numbers you see on the video page, channel page, Video Manager, or other sources.
+Note: Analytics views data is based in Pacific Standard Time, is updated once a day and has a delay of up to 72 hours.
+The numbers that you see in Analytics reports might be different from the numbers that you see on the video page, channel page, Video Manager or other sources.

 See your Watch time report

 - In the top right-hand corner, select your account > Creator Studio.

 - In the menu on the left, click Analytics > Watch time.

 - At the top of the report, you'll see information for Impressions > Click-through rate > Views > Average view duration > Watch time.

 - To download the report, click Export report in the top right.

 You can use the tabs under the graph to view the data by dimensions such as content type, geography, date, subscription status, YouTube product and subtitles or closed captions.
 Some of these dimensions are not currently available for impressions and click-through rate.